Crews battle Los Angeles wildfire that forced evacuations

 A thousand or so residents of the Topanga Canyon area were ordered to evacuate their homes as flames raced along ridges, sending a huge plume of smoke and raining ash across surrounding neighborhoods and the U.S. 101 freeway to the north.

 By midday Sunday the fire had charred about 2 square miles (5.1 square kilometers) of brush and trees.
+Later in the day, authorities warned a few dozen residents of a hilly neighborhood that they should prepare to evacuate if the fire continues to grow.
 There was no containment.

 Los Angeles has seen very little rain in recent months, making for extremely parched conditions and high fire risk.